HackYourFuture/JavaScript2/Week2/MAKEME.md

 ];
 ```

-- Write a program that outputs each of these inside an HTML file
-- Create an HTML and JavaScript file, link them together
+1. Create an HTML (with a basic structure) and JavaScript file, link them together
+2. Inside the JS file write a `function` that outputs each of these inside an HTML file:
-- Use the `map` and/or `forEach` function to put each hobby into a list item
+   - Use the `map` or `forEach` array function to put each hobby into a list item
    - Output the list items in an unordered list

 ## **3. Code along**

+> Create a new GitHub repository for this project.
+You can add it to your portfolio!

 Programming can be used to not only make websites, but also games!
 In the following tutorial you're going to apply your DOM manipulation skills in order to make a classic game: Rock, Paper, Scissors!
 Enjoy!